unsw-cse-capstone-project/capstone-project-comp9900-h12a-5star/api/readme.md

  For Windows 64, download zip from this link : http://downloads.northscale.com/memcached-1.4.5-amd64.zip

-Unzip the downloaded file and run the memcached.exe application before you runserver.This should be everytime
+Unzip the downloaded file and run the memcached.exe application before you runserver.This should run everytime

 - Install Mongo Compass community version and connect to localhost